komoto48g/mwxlib/README.md

 The framework has an extended class based on wx.py.shell.Shell named Nautilus, which has the following features:

-1. Auto-completion and apropos functions are reinfoced.
+1. Auto-completion and apropos functions are reinforced.
     - [1] history-comp-mode
     - [2] word-comp-mode
     - [3] apropos-comp-mode